pixavier/mqtt4snap/README.md

 ### request / response blocks

 The **request** and **response** blocks are suitable for an asynchronous client-server architectural approach on a PubSub based infrastructure.
-The call corresponds to the correlation data concept introduced in MQTT5.
+The idCall corresponds to the correlation data concept introduced in MQTT5.

 ![request response blocks](img/PubSub_client-server_async.png)